donejs/donejs/docs/guide.md

 - `package.json` is the main configuration file that defines all our application dependencies and other settings
 - `src` is the folder where all our development assets live on their own modlets (more about that later)
-- `src/app.js` is the main application file which which exports the main application state
+- `src/app.js` is the main application file which exports the main application state
 - `src/index.stache` is the main template used for both, server side rendering and on the client
 - `src/models/` is the folder where models for the API connection will be put.
 It currently contains `fixtures.js` which will reference all the specific models fixtures files (so that we can run model related tests without the need for a running API server) and `test.js` which will later gather all the individual model test files.
 - `src/styles.less` is the main application styles LESS